michaelschulte/unibe-repro-tea/content/slides/Nosek/index.md

 ## Says all for me:

-<p style="font-size:30px">Sometimes researchers use existing observations of nature to generate ideas about how the world works.
-This is called post- diction.
+<p style="font-size:30px; text-align: left;">Sometimes researchers use existing observations of nature to generate ideas about how the world works.
+This is called <b>post-diction</b>.
 Other times, researchers have an idea about how the world works and make new observations to test whether that idea is a reasonable explanation.
-This is called prediction.
-To make confident inferences, it is important to know which is which.
-Preregistration solves this challenge by requiring researchers to state how they will analyze the data before they observe it, allowing them to confront a prediction with the possibility of being wrong.
-Preregistration improves the interpretability and credibility of research findings.</p>
+This is called <b>prediction</b>.
+To make confident <b>inferences</b>, it is important to know which is which.
+Preregistration solves this challenge by requiring researchers to state how they will analyze the data before they observe it, allowing them to <b>confront a prediction with the possibility of being wrong</b>. </p>

 ---

+# Discuss!